NgocMinhUniversityProjects/MVP_CNPM/README.md

 ## How to run

-A buid shall be included in the finished version.
+A buid is inncluded but you can additionally run via.

 For now, run:
 ```